-- Be sure to make your balls of dough around 1 inch in size, don’t be tempted to go larger.
+- Your balls of dough should be around 1 inch in size, don’t be tempted to go larger.
 If you go larger, the cookie to chocolate ratio will be off and they won’t look quite as pretty.

-- The cookie dough can be made up to 3 days before you plan to use it.
+- The cookie dough will stay good in the fridge for up to 3 days before you plan to use it.
 You can also freeze the cookie dough for a longer period of time, up to 2 months.

 - You can roll your balls of dough in granulated sugar like I’ve done here, or you can use colored sugar for the holidays, sprinkles, or even a coarser sanding sugar for a different look.

-- You don’t have to stick to plain Hershey’s Kisses.
+- There’s no need to stick to plain Hershey’s Kisses.
 There are so many different flavors out there now to choose from, and Hershey’s Hugs would also be delicious.